cogdog/wp-highlights/README.md

 ![](images/highlights-post-edit.jpg "Sidebar edits")

-The order of the sections is controlled via the post sidebar **Post Attributes** option for... **Order**, lower numbers are displayed higher in the site.
+The order of the sections is controlled via the post sidebar **Post Attributes** option for... **Section Order**, lower numbers are displayed higher in the site.

-The site now accommodates up to 10 sections.
+By default a site  accommodates up to 10 sections, but this maximum number can be changed in the Customizer.

 The Dashboard Posts view will list your sections in the order specified.
 To change the order quickly, hover a title and use the **Quick Edit** link to change the value of the order attribute.